LuckPerms/LuckPerms/README.md

 * **Well documented** - API methods have comprehensive Java docs, it's clear what each method does.
 * **Efficient/lightweight** - maybe?
 Who knows, it might be.
 * **Open Sourced, Free...** - you shouldn't have to pay $10+ for a "powerful" permissions plugin.
-* **BungeeCord compatible** - permissions, users and groups are synced across Bukkit/BungeeCord instances
+* **BungeeCord compatible** - permissions, users and groups are synced across all LuckPerms instances
+* **Sponge compatible** - permissions, users and groups are synced across all LuckPerms instances (bukkit --> sponge, for example)
 * **Support for MySQL, SQLite & Flatfile (JSON)** - other storage methods coming soon (maybe)

 ## Setup
-All configuration options are in the **config.yml** file, which is generated automagically when the plugin first starts.
+All configuration options are in the **config.yml/luckperms.conf** file, which is generated automagically when the plugin first starts.

 You can define the settings for per-server permissions, the storage method and credentials within this file.